mattrussell2/gradescope-autograder/README.md

 # Notes
 1) If you are not part of the Tufts community, or don't want to use the CI/CD pipeline described below, please see the 'global' repo branch; this is a more general variant that anyone can use without Tufts infrastructure.
 2) Before beginning, you will need to email `mrussell at cs dot tufts dot edu` with a) your eecs utln [note you need to have logged in to gitlab.cs.tufts.edu at least once using `LDAP` with your Tufts eecs `utln` and password], b) which course you are working with (e.g. cs15), and c) what term the course will be for (e.g. spring, fall, etc.).
 He will create the template repo for you and add you as the `Owner`.
-This step will enable your repo to access the group-level variables used in the CI/CD pipeline.
+This step will enable your repo to access group-level variables used in the CI/CD pipeline.

 # Introduction
-The organizing principle of the process here is to center everything around the course `git` respository.
-Your repository will be the place where you interact with files, and will be connected to a `runner` which runs a preconfigured `CI/CD` pipeline on the halligan servers.
-This way, every time you push code to the repo, up to three tasks will happen automatically
+The central organizing principle here is that everything for the course works via the git respository.
+Day-to-day, there is little to no human interaction with the halligan server.
+Instead, every time you push code to the repo, an automated `CI/CD` script will spawn up to three jobs automatically:
-1) Course files and (file permissions!) will be updated on the halligan server.
+1) Course files and file permissions (!!!) will be updated on the halligan server.
 2) A gradescope autograding docker container that will work for all the assignments in your course will be rebuilt if necessary.
-3) Reference solution outputs for any given assignment will be generated if needed.
+3) Reference solution outputs for any updated assignments will be generated.
 ![pipeline image](_images/gitlab_deploy_pipeline.png)

 # Repository Structure
 Once you have received the email from `mrussell`, clone your repo.
-Let's investigate the components of the code provided.
 The default expected repository structure is as follows.
 Note that some of these paths are configurable - see `config.toml` below for details.
 ```
 .
 ├── assignments